Cloud varieties go way beyond the cumulus, stratus, and cirrus we learn about in elementary school. Check out these wild natural phenomena.

 Altocumulus formations usually comprise many individual cloudlets and take shape at heights of 6,500 to 23,000 feet.
 The whorls visible in this altocumulus layer, as seen from the International Space Station, are caused by two regions of ocean air moving at different speeds.

 Photo: Cosmonaut Fyodor Yurchikhin and the Russian Space Agency Press Services

-When caught in dusk light, any cloud becomes more dramatic -- particularly a rare formation like this mammatus, photographed above New York City
+When caught in dusk light, any cloud becomes more dramatic -- particularly a rare formation like this mammatus, photographed above New York City in 2009.

 Sometimes a little water vapor makes it 50 miles up into the mesospheric layer of the atmosphere and freezes to create noctilucent clouds.
 Again, the ISS provides a unique perspective from which to photograph these super rare formations, illuminated by an obscured sun.

 Another iteration of Australia's famous Morning Glory, this time with multiple roll clouds.
 The area around Burketown is known for the phenomenon, most likely to appear between September and mid-November.

 A similar phenomenon to a rainbow, the fog bow features much smaller droplets of moisture and because of this lacks all but faint color.
 Usually they appear white, as in this shot taken outside Sydney.

 In January of 2009, this roll cloud was seen over the beach resort town of Punta del Este.
 Roll clouds most often appear in coastal areas -- the circulation of sea winds plays a part in their creation.

 I'm not sure if conditions for crazy lenticular action are riper in New Zealand than elsewhere, but I'd definitely believe it based on this photo collection.
 The formation above seems like another candidate for the proposed "undulatus asperatus" classification.